algebananazzzzz/ip/AI.md

 - AI provided the skeleton for delete handling, confirming removal and updating task count.
 - Learned to integrate deletion with list numbering and CLI output.

+### UI and GFMD
+- Used ChatGPT to customize UI class with the theme of paying tribute to George Floyd and systemic racial injustice.

 ---

 ## Observations